-The Talent & Compensation Committee established the performance and payout targets for the 2022-2024 performance periods in February 2022.
-We believe that the CFVC and ROIC targets for these performance periods are rigorous and appropriately reflect the Talent & Compensation Committee's consideration of the business, and operational and regulatory environment as it existed when the targets were set.
+The Talent & Compensation Committee established the performance and payout targets for the 2023-2025 performance periods in February 2023.
+We believe that the CFVC and ROIC targets for these performance periods are rigorous and appropriately reflect the Talent & Compensation Committee's consideration of the business, operational and regulatory environment as it existed when the targets were set.
 Additionally, we believe the RTSR target established by the Talent & Compensation Committee ensures that management is not rewarded or penalized for broader market conditions.
 Each of the components align all NEOs to performance against the financial metrics and to increasing shareholder value.
-Additional information, including the threshold, target, and maximum awards payable to each of the NEOs for the 2022-2024 performance period, is shown in the "Grants of Plan-Based Awards in 2022" table on page 73.
+Additional information, including the threshold, target, and maximum awards payable to each of the NEOs for the 2023-2025 performance period, is shown in the "Grants of Plan-Based Awards in 2023" table on page 80.

 Dividends on PSUs are accrued but not earned and granted to the executives until the shares of common stock underlying the PSUs are earned, if at all, based on the achievement of the performance metrics as determined following the end of the three-year performance period.
+Accordingly, no dividends or dividend equivalents were paid on any unvested PSUs granted to the NEOs.

-The award value for RSUs and PSUs granted to each NEO in 2022, as approved by the Talent & Compensation Committee, are shown below and may be different from the amounts reflected in the Summary Compensation Table in the "Stock Awards"
+The award value for RSUs and PSUs granted to each NEO in 2023, as approved by the Talent & Compensation Committee, are shown below.